-What 3 pieces of advice would you give to anyone setting out in this industry?
+What three pieces of advice would you give to anyone setting out in this industry?

-1. Find out who you are as fast as possible.
+- Find out who you are as fast as possible

-2. Express that person through everything that you do.
-You are You.
-It’s the one thing that no-one else can be.
+- Express that person through everything that you do.
+You are you, it's the one thing no one else can be.